rmariano/itarch/posts/descriptors-decorators.rst

         mapped = self.func.__get__(instance, owner)
         return self.__class__(mapped)

-The same method works as well here.
-When the wrapped function is a regular function, the ``__get__`` doesn't take place at all, so it doesn't affect the decorator.
-Whereas, when called from a class, the ``__get__`` method is enabled, returning a bound instance, which will pass *self* as first parameter (what Python does internally).
+The same method works here as well.
+When the wrapped function is a regular one, the ``__get__`` method doesn't take place at all, so adding it, doesn't affect the decorator.
+Whereas, when is called from a class, the ``__get__`` method is enabled, returning a bound instance, which will pass *self* as the first parameter (what Python does internally).

 ..
 HINT::
     Descriptors can help writing better decorators, by fixing common problems